 The book is both funny and emotionally real, and universal despite being “about” a specific topic.
 Read this!
 Don’t skip the author’s note at the end for more of Bell’s adult perspective.

-Next we have Bad Houses, written by Sara Ryan and illustrated by Carla Speed McNeil.
+Bad Houses, written by Sara Ryan and illustrated by Carla Speed McNeil.

 Families can be so complicated!
 Especially if you live with them.
 Lewis even works with his mother, double trouble.
 Bad Houses centers around him and Anne, whose mother is a hoarder, and what happens after their chance meeting at one of Lewis’s mother’s estate sales.
 Various backstories and characters’ current issues are revealed piece by piece until all the interconnections are laid out.